ReWrite-Media/makecode/python/hai2025/wood5.md

 Copy over the authentication parameters and updated endpoint under where it says `# add additional code below`.

 ## Step 2
 Then we need to use the provided crafting pattern inside of our training data.
+Unlike previous lessons, this time we'll be passing a variable called `wood_planks` to the training data that represents the crafting pattern.

 ```python
 training_data = {